Home · water-heater

 Expansion Tank-Specific Troubleshooting

-While the tank itself doesn't cause low pressure, installation-related issues can:
+While the tank itself doesn't cause low pressure, installation-related issues can.
+Here's how to check the tank and its connection.

 Check the Expansion Tank Connection